MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-group-licenses.md

 ### Not enough licenses

-There aren’t enough licenses for all members of the group.
+**Issue:** There aren’t enough licenses for all members of the group.
 You can either buy more licenses or free up unused licenses from users and groups.

 > [!NOTE]
 > You must be at least a Billing Administrator to buy more licenses.

-To buy more licenses, use the following steps.
+**Resolution:** Buy more licenses.

 1. Select the check boxes for users without licenses.
 You can select up to 20 users at a time.
 2. Select **Purchase license**.
 3. In the dialog box, select **Yes** to confirm that you want to buy licenses for the selected users.
 4. In the **Manage product licenses** side panel, select **Buy**, then select **Done**.
 The new licenses are automatically assigned to the selected users.
 You can also select **Reprocess** to manually assign the licenses.

-To free up unused licenses, you can see which users and groups are using which licenses, and then unassign the licenses.
+**Resolution:** Free up unused licenses.
+On the **Licenses* page, you can see which users and groups are using which licenses, and then unassign the licenses.

 1. In the admin center, go to the **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=842264" target="_blank">Licenses</a> page, then select a product.
 2. To unassign licenses, select either the **Users** or **Groups** tab, then select the check boxes of the users or groups to unassign licenses from.
 The list on the **Users** tab includes users who have licenses assigned directly or through one or more groups.